 If what you’re on just isn’t cutting it, it might be time to change.

-If you’re on a plan, check out the plans page to see what’s available and if there’s something better, change to it through My Vodafone.
+If you’re on a plan, check out our current plans to see what’s available and if there’s something better change to it through My Vodafone.
 If you are on an archived plan once you switch to a new plan your old plan will become unavailable to switch back to.

 If you’re on prepaid, you can change to a different recharge offer next time you top up.
 See our support page if you need help.